National Centre for Social and Economic Modelling Modelling (NATSEM)

 Labour economics; statistical modeling; microsimulation; tax and income issues

 Dr Li currently serves as a board member of the International Microsimulation Association (IMA).
 He developed a range of economic simulation models for different organisations, and collaborated with many government agencies, think tanks and international organisations from Australia, China, Korea, Belgium, Luxembourg, International Labor Organisation and others.
-He currently leads multiple Australian policy simulation projects, which allow government agencies to better assess the socio-economic consequence of policy reforms.
+He currently leads multiple Australian policy simulation projects, which allow government agencies to better assess the socio-economic impact of policy reforms.